Hurricane Francine: United States

+KHDC loop of Hurricane Francine making landfall in Louisiana on September 11, 2024.

-According to National Centers for Environmental Information (NECI), the damage across the United States was estimated at $1.3 billion.
+According to NCEI, the damage across the United States was estimated at $1.3 billion.

 Exports out to the Gulf of Mexico were disrupted as a result of Francine, and the storm knocked out 39% of oil and natural gas production.
 Reductions in production caused crude oil national prices to jump by 2% on September 11.

 Texas

 By September 9, Port O'Connor was experiencing flooding conditions.
+Winds gusts of 38 mph were observed in Brownsville.
 Rainfall in the state peaked at 7.44 in in Brownsville.
-Flooding causes the SpaceX Starbase to become inaccessible.
+Flooding caused the SpaceX Starbase to become inaccessible.